carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - Managed Messaging Service that allows you **push** (Instantaneous) **messages on SNS topic and all topic subscribers receive those messages**.
 - Consumers needs to subscribe to the topic to receive the messages.
 Then, one topic can support deliveries to multiple endpoint types:
   - Lambda function
-  - SQS
+  - SQS ==> Fanout pattern: Messages sent to the SNS topic and then forwarded to multiple SQS queues that are subscribed to the topic.
+The messages can then be processed by different consumer applications from these queues.
   - HTTP endpoint
-  - mobile phone – via SMS
+  - Mobile phone – via SMS
-  - mobile app – via push notification
+  - Mobile app – via push notification
-  - email
+  - Email
   - Kinesis Firehose
 - Highly available as all messages stored across multiple regions.
 - You can setup a Subscription Filter Policy which is JSON policy to send the filtered messages to specific subscribers.